 The plants help to deter aphids, whiteflies, squash bugs, and cucumber beetles.
 In addition, Nasturtiums are very distasteful to thrips and will prevent the insects from attacking the fruit.

-Nasturtium leaves also provide ground cover like a living mulch to keep the soil cool and moist.
+Nasturtium leaves provide ground cover like a living mulch to keep the soil cool and moist.

-Nasturtiums make a great companion plant for carrots because they repel carrot root fly in addition to aphids, cucumber beetles, and other pests.
+Nasturtiums make a great companion plant for carrots because they repel carrot root flies and aphids, cucumber beetles, and other pests.
 They make an excellent trap crop for carrots.

 Other Vegetables In The Garden